 Friends north of the Mason-Dixie are going to hurl rotten vegetables when I say this, but I feel a tiny bit jipped in the winter department.
 It has been day after day of warm weather and sparkling, glorious sunshine.
 Which is all well and good (and perfect for pouring the slab of our new house-so I AM NOT COMPLAINING).
 Universe, do me hear me NOT COMPLAINING!?
 No funny business, okay?
 I just have so many favorite winter dishes I’ve been saving simply because they taste better when it’s cold outside.
-So, when I woke up to a 26 degree morning today, I immediately bundled up and headed out in search of the makings of an absolute wintertime favorite-an insanely flavorful beef stew made with porcini mushrooms.
+So, when I woke up to a 26 degree morning today, I immediately bundled up and headed out in search of the makings of an absolute wintertime favorite-an insanely flavorful beef stew with porcini mushrooms.

 Beef stew is probably the coziest meal you can serve your family.
 Tender, falling apart beef, braised for hours with stock, red wine, veggies and herbs.
 Coming together into bowls of comforting yumminess that practically demand to be enjoyed in front of a fire.
 While wearing a giant sweater and fuzzy socks.